idvorkin/idvorkin.github.io/_d/time_off.md

 ### Physical Health

+- **Nothing tastes as good as skinny feels** - So true, regardless of metric: feeling great, looking great.
+- **No booze** - Those days are over for me.
+Messes up my sleep and I Feel worse.
+Go take a cold shower instead.
 - **GET A GYM MEMBERSHIP** - Gym is a fantastic place to focus on strength and renewal and anchor the day.
 I got a gym membereship with GoodLife, let me do my top pirorities daily, even had a massage chair.

 - **Bring bands, light gym equipment** - Have everything to stretch and self massage, and light workouts